MasterchiefGalaxy/toolsDB/README.md

 </div>

-A sleek, modern interface for managing and organizing your penetration testing tools and commands.
-Built with React, TypeScript, and Chakra UI, featuring a cyberpunk-inspired design.
+A fun interface for managing and organizing pen testing tools and commands.
+Built with React, TypeScript, and Chakra UI.

 ## 🚀 Features

-- 📝 Comprehensive collection of common pentesting tools and commands
+- 📝 Collection of tools and commands
-- 🔍 Real-time search across tools, descriptions, and commands
+- 🔍 Search across tools, descriptions, and commands
 - 🏷️ Category-based filtering system
-- 🎨 Cyberpunk-themed UI with smooth animations
+- 🎨 Interactive UI with smooth animations
 - ➕ Add your own tools and commands
 - 📱 Fully responsive design
 - 🌙 Dark mode optimized